This refers to Moodle 3.11 from September 2022 onward

 What are badges?
-See the blog post “The Whats and Whys of Open Badges“
+See the blog post Open Badges in Moodle

 How to add a badge to your Moodle module

-First Create a badge (i.e. the graphic you will use as the badge)
+First create a badge image (i.e. the graphic you will use as the badge)

 You can use any graphics program or go to https://www.openbadges.me/designer.html.
-The graphic should include some word or phrase that explains what it is: e.g., “Resource collector” or “Sustainability Week 1”.
-I often start mine with an icon such as a Castle, for Nottingham, or a computer symbol.
-Icons Etc is a useful place to find icons http://icons.mysitemyway.com/
+The graphic should include some word or phrase that explains what it is: e.g., “Resource collector” or “Sustainability Week 1”, and it should also include the University logo.

 Second – add it to your module